 Cesim Project is a team-based, interactive project management simulation.
-It allows participants to experience the dynamics of managing a project that is part of a broader, multi-project program with cross-project dependencies.
+It allows participants to experience the dynamics of managing a project that is part of a broader, multi-project program with interdependent projects.

-Focus: Project management, teamwork and leadership, effective collaboration and communication
+Project management, teamwork and leadership, effective collaboration and communication.

-Used in: Introductory and more advanced project management courses, interactive project management sessions, executive and project management training programs
+Introductory and more advanced project management courses, interactive project management sessions, executive and project management training programs.

-The simulation illustrates and tracks the progression of the program and the individual projects.
+The simulation tracks the progression of the program and the individual projects.

-Customers: Senaatti Properties, OpusCapita, Tampere University of Applied Sciences, EDHEC, Paris School of Business, Coventry University, University of Nantes, Agro ParisTech, Monterrey Institute of Technology, UNITEC Honduras, ADEN Business School, SP Jain School of Global Management
+Senaatti Properties, OpusCapita, Tampere University of Applied Sciences, EDHEC, Paris School of Business, Coventry University, University of Nantes, Agro ParisTech, Monterrey Institute of Technology, UNITEC Honduras, ADEN Business School, SP Jain School of Global Management.